Nickels & Noses By Milburn

 Kings 18:19).
 Look what God did with the Israelites who “were the fewest of all people” (Deuteronomy 7:7).
 Jesus Christ took “a few small

 fishes” (Mark 8:9) and fed 4,000 people.
-Even in the
+Even in the matter

-matter of eternal salvation “many are called, but few are chosen” (Matthew 22:14).
-This is so
+of eternal salvation “many are called, but few are

-1:29) and that all might “glory in the Lord” (I Corinthians 1:31).
+1:31).
 THE EFFECT OF THIS ON OUR CHURCHES 1.
 The philosophy

 of nickels and noses has drastically changed our churches for the worse.
-In

-the craze for nickels and noses churches have replaced preachers and pastors
+In the craze for nickels and noses churches have replaced preachers and pastors

 with puppeteers and pranksters.
-The gospel of Christ has been superseded by
+The gospel of Christ has been superseded

-gimmicks, gum, gadgets, and games.
+by gimmicks, gum, gadgets, and games.
 Psychology has taken the place of Holy

 Spirit conviction.
 The faith has been displaced for finance, fun, and foolishness.

-Church discipline has been relegated to the background in order to swell the
+Church discipline has been relegated to the background in order to swell

-to the church now and then.
+money to the church now and then.
 2. This syndrome

 has filled our churches with unconverted persons.
 We have far more churchanity